Mortgage with High DTI

 Borrowers seeking a mortgage with high DTI, please contact Gustan Cho Associates at 800-900-8569 or text us for faster response.
 We are available 7 days a week, evenings, weekends, and holidays.

-Credit Scores And Mortgage With High DTI
+Mortgage With High DTI

-Buying a House With a High DTI
+Tips for Buying a House with High DTI

 An undergraduate degree does not go far these days.
 Many college graduates proceed to graduate or professional schools.
 This adds more student loan debts than the undergraduate student loans already incurred.
 The average starting salary of a college graduate for 2020 was $48,980 a year.